DataCurationNetwork/data-primers/Shapefiles Primer/primer_template.md

 High-quality GIS land use maps for the Twin Cities Metropolitan Area for 1958 that were developed from paper maps (no GIS version existed previously).
 The GIS shapefiles were exported using ArcGIS Quick Import Tool from the Data Interoperability Toolbox.
 The coverage files were imported into a file geodatabase then exported to a .shp file for long-term use without proprietary software.
 An example output of the final GIS file is include as a pdf, in addition, a scan of the original 1958 map (held in the UMN Borchert Map Library) is included as a pdf.
 Metadata was extracted as an xml file.
 Finally, all associated coverage files and original map scans were zipped into one file for download and reuse.

-## Sample data set citations
+## Sample Dataset Citations

+Seven typical elements included in data citations are Author, Publication, Year, Title of the data, Publisher, Digital Object Identifier (DOI), and Access Date and Time.
+If relevant, you may add other elements, such as query parameters, direct access link, data format, 3rd party producer, editor or contributor, publication place, and data within a larger work.
+Source: [USGS Data Citation](https://www.usgs.gov/data-management/data-citation#elements).
+Below are several examples of dataset citations according to APA and Chicago style guides and suggested data citations provided by data repositories or clearinghouses.

 APA style:

 United States Census Bureau, 2023.
 2023 TIGER/Line Shapefiles: States (and equivalent) (machine readable data files).
 U.S. Department of Commerce. [https://www.census.gov/cgi-bin/geo/shapefiles/index.php](https://www.census.gov/cgi-bin/geo/shapefiles/index.php), (Accessed 2 June 2024)

 Chicago style:
 U.S. Department of Commerce.
 United States Census Bureau.
-TIGER/Line Shapefiles: States (and equivalent) (machine readable data files), 2023.  [https://www.census.gov/cgi-bin/geo/shapefiles/index.php](https://www.census.gov/cgi-bin/geo/shapefiles/index.php).
+TIGER/Line Shapefiles: States (and equivalent) (machine readable data files), 2023.
+Distributed by the U.S.Census Bureau.  [https://www.census.gov/cgi-bin/geo/shapefiles/index.php](https://www.census.gov/cgi-bin/geo/shapefiles/index.php).

 Harvard Dataverse suggested citation: